 Traci, a blogger at Green Vaccine, took notice of one of Babette's environmentally-friendly table lamps yesterday.
 Click here to read Traci's post.
 (Post update 10-4-9: the link has been removed, as this post seems to be no longer available, though the Green Vaccine blog is still active).

 Babette was a guest blogger here at the Light Post in the past.
-Finally ... see some of their amazing lamp (and mirror!) designs right here.
+Finally ... see some of their amazing lamp (and mirror!) designs right here (no longer available.